-A cat food classed as 'adult' is for cats from one to eight years of age.
-Cats tend to be fed once or twice a day but some will regulate their food intake throughout the day, so the daily ration can be left out for them, particularly if they are fed on dried food.
+A cat food classed as 'adult' is generally for cats from one to eight years of age.
+Cats tend to be fed at least twice a day; it is natural for them to eat small meals regularly.
+Some cats will regulate their food intake throughout the day, so the daily ration can be left out for them, particularly if they are fed on dry food.